tobbelobb/hangprinter/README.md

 Bill of Materials
 ----------------
 You can help fund future development of this project by using the affiliate links below when sourcing vitamins.
+A Google Spreadsheet version for a Mechaduino-driven setup, up to date as of Feb 22 2018, is found here: [Google docs](https://docs.google.com/spreadsheets/d/1lOPZoF1P2OSdJcijZRVrwAEVFh3LLAnf6-s6k-hlbZU/edit?usp=sharing)
   * Printed parts
     * Beam Slider ABC x 3 (End points for ABC-lines)
     * Beam Slider D x 3 (End points for D-lines)